What to wear for an actor’s headshot:

 Men should heed all advice given above, (but could probably ignore the low cut revealing bit.)

 Bring some casual and also some dressy stuff.
 That means t shirts, and button up shirts and possibly suit jackets, but not usually ties unless we are going for a business shot.
 Ties usually make you look like a lawyer or a real estate salesman, not an actor.

-Solid colours and thin stripes will work, and bring something you actually like being seen in.
+Bring something you actually like being seen in.
 If you feel comfortable and confident then it will make for better photos.